jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 While most common functions in Jamulus can be set using the GUI, others can only be set using options given in a terminal window when the server is launched.
 Exactly how you do this will depend on your operating system.

-For example on Windows, to use a specific settings file, right-click on the Jamulus shortcut and choose “Properties” > Target.
+For example on Windows, to use a specific settings file, right-click on the Jamulus shortcut and choose **Properties** > **Target**.
 Add the necessary arguments to Jamulus.exe:

  `"C:\Program Files\Jamulus\Jamulus.exe" --serverbindip 192.168.0.100`